 - 1. The Principal shall make a reasonable investigation of the facts and circumstances.
 Short-term suspension shall be imposed only after a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes. - 2.
 Prior to commencement of the short-term suspension, the student will be given oral or written notice of the charges against the student.
-The student will be advised of what he or she is accused of having done, be given an explanation of the evidence the authorities have, and be given an opportunity to explain the student's version of the facts. - 3.
-Within 24 hours or such additional time as is reasonably necessary following the suspension, the Principal will send a written statement to the student, and the student's parent or guardian, describing the student's conduct, misconduct or violation of the rule or standard and the reasons for the action taken.
+The student will be advised of what he or she is accused of having done, be given an explanation of the evidence the authorities have, and be given an opportunity to explain the student's version of the facts.

+- 3. Within 24 hours or such additional time as is reasonably necessary following the suspension, the Principal will send a written statement to the student, and the student's parent or guardian, describing the student's conduct, misconduct or violation of the rule or standard and the reasons for the action taken.
 An opportunity will be given to the student, and the student's parent or guardian, to have a conference with the Principal ordering the short-term suspension before or at the time the student returns to school.
 The Principal shall determine who, in addition to the parent or guardian, is to attend the conference. - 4.
-Students who are short-term suspended will be given the opportunity to complete classwork, including but not limited to examinations, under the following conditions: All work completed within 5 days of the student returning.
+Students who are short-term suspended will be given the opportunity to complete classwork.